Drifter-Supremo/gorlea-todo-list/memory-bank/systemPatterns.md

 - Modular component structure for maintainability and scalability.
 - Integration of shadcn/ui for consistent, accessible UI patterns.
 - Firebase chosen for real-time sync, authentication, and serverless functions.
-- AI parsing handled via a dedicated Cloud Function, returning structured JSON for task creation.
+- AI parsing handled via a dedicated endpoint in 'app/api/ai/parse/route.ts', currently using a mock setup due to integration issues with Gemini API.
 - Progressive Web App (PWA) support for offline functionality and installability.

 ## Design Patterns